chesapeakeripper/chesapeakeripper/README.md

 hannibal fandom iwec you all are on the LAST SHARD OF THIN ICE

-dni yumeshippers proshippers darkshippers pro harrasment dni hazbin/helluva fans (uf)
+dni yumeshippers (uf) proshippers darkshippers pro harrasment dni hazbin/helluva fans (uf)